reflectoring/reflectoring.github.io/_posts/2021-10-01-spring-boot-feature-flags.md

 This article has shown that you don't need to sprinkle messy `if/else` statements all over your codebase to implement feature flags.

 Instead, make the features evident in your code by creating interfaces and implementing them in different versions.

-This allows for easy switching between implementations, easier-to-understand code, and fewer headaches when deploying features into production.
+This allows for simple code, easy switching between implementations, easier-to-understand code, quick cleanup of feature flags, and fewer headaches when deploying features into production.

 The code from this article (and other articles on feature flags) is available [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/feature-flags) for browsing and forking.